fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 * Set the Checksum appropriately.

 * Forward the ICMP Extended Echo Reply to its destination.
+The size of the resulting packet MUST NOT exceed the outgoing interface MTU.

 ## Code Field Processing {#code}